Skip to main content

 • Sends the resulting report back to the webhook URL

-You can also view the finished report in the Finished Reports tab of Easy Auditor once processing is complete.
+You can also view the finished report in the Finished Reports tab of Easy Auditor after processing completes.

-When the report is complete, a second webhook is sent to the same URL containing the user activity report.
+Superna sends a second webhook to the same URL containing the user activity report when processing completes.

 The payload includes: